ElektraInitiative/libelektra/doc/GOALS.md

 ## Non-Goals

-- Support semantics that do not fit into the KeySet (key/value pairs) with an `kdbGet()`/`kdbSet()` interface.
+- Support semantics that do not fit into the KeySet (key-value pairs) with an `kdbGet()`/`kdbSet()` interface.
-- Support for non-configuration issues, e.g. storing any key/value data.
+- Support for non-configuration issues, e.g. storing any key-value data.
-- Elektra is not a distributed CM, use Puppet, CFEngine on top or a distributed filesystem below Elektra.
+- Elektra is not a distributed CM, use Puppet, CFEngine on top or a distributed file system below Elektra.